 Easy-care features are a major selling point in polo shirts.
 Shrink-resistant fabrics, such as polyester blends, can be washed dozens of times without affecting fit or color.
 Some polo shirt fabrics are manufactured to be wrinkle-free, so no ironing is required.
 If you’re planning on eating or drinking while you’re out, you’ll be glad to know that many polo shirts are treated to fight staining.
 And for long days of sports, travel, or recreation, there are wick-away fabrics that keep sweat at bay by pulling it away from your body and drying quickly.

-Inexpensive: At the low end of the polo shirt market, the average polo shirt costs between $10 and $30 in either cotton or cotton blend.
+At the low end, the average polo shirt costs between $10 and $30 in either cotton or cotton blend.
 The quality of the material is sometimes only fair at this price point, and polo shirts in this range have a reputation for shrinking after washing.

-Expensive: At the high end of the market, between $65 and $150, polo shirts are made with materials of the highest quality.
+At the high end, between $65 and $150, polo shirts are made with materials of the highest quality.
 They have significantly better stitching, provide a better fit, and boast plenty of long-wear features.

 Get long sleeve styles for winter layering.
 If you like to layer when temperatures drop, long-sleeve polo shirts are ideal.
 They’re soft and thin enough that you can wear shirts under and over them.